 Entries can be submitted by email to firstname.lastname@example.org.
 Please note:

 - You are entitled to unlimited free entries

 - Submissions will only be accepted if they are received within a year of the date the CPD article was published

 - You will be informed of your result in writing

 - A certificate is awarded for successful completion of the reflective account

 - You are entitled to one retake if you are unsuccessful

 - Feedback is not provided.
-A certificate of leaning indicates that you have been successful
+A certificate of learning indicates that you have been successful

-- Indicate on in your entry if you wish your reflective account to be considered for publication
+- Indicate in your entry if you wish your reflective account to be considered for publication

 To submit your reflective account to Nursing Standard, email it to email@example.com.
 Write ‘Reflective account’ at the top of your entry, followed by your name and the title of the article.
 The information below must also be included: